LEMAltd/docker-truestudio/README.md

 # docker-truestudio

-Archlinux docker with installed TrueStudio from Atollic for headless builds.
+Debian docker with installed TrueStudio from Atollic for headless builds.

 # license